symfoni/brreg-docs/source/includes/_sdk.md

 await tx.wait();
 ```

+Adds an entity to the entityRegistry.

 > Note that you need to wait for the transaction to go through before continuing.
 This can take up to 5 seconds

-Note that only you can see and operate on the object.
-For security reasons the data supplied by you, needs to be validated by the Business Registry before it is displayed to users and other developers.
-You get the company validated by adding it to the validation queue.

 Parameter | Default | Description
 --------- | ------- | -----------